zheka2304/innercore-mod-toolchain/FAQ.md

 ### ./gradlew: Permission denied

 For some unknown reason, your *gradlew* file did not have executable flag applied.
-Open `innercore-mod-toolchain` folder in terminal and type `chmod +x gradlew`.
+Open `toolchain/toolchain/bin/gradle` folder in terminal and type `chmod +x gradlew`.

 ### error trying to exec 'cc1plus': execvp: No such file or directory